clungu/clungu.github.io/_pages/home.md

   caption: "Photo credit: [**Unsplash**](https://unsplash.com)"
   cta_label: "Portfolio"
   cta_url: "/post-archive-feature-rows/"
-excerpt: "'People worry that computers will get too smart and take over the world, but the real problem is computer are too stupid and are already ruling over the world.' -Pedro Domingos 'Forget artificial intelligence - in the brave new world of big data, it's artificial idiocy we should be looking out for.' —Tom Chatfield"
+excerpt: "'People worry that computers will get too smart and take over the world, but the real problem is computer are too stupid and are already ruling over the world.' —Pedro Domingos"
 intro:
   - excerpt: 'A collection of random thoughts and experiments on machine learning topics.'
 feature_row: